-Commonly the word statistics means the arranging of data into charts, tables, and graphs along with the computations of various descriptive numbers about the data.
+Commonly, the word statistics means the arranging of data into charts, tables, and graphs along with the computations of various descriptive numbers about the data.
 This is a part of statistics, called descriptive statistics, but it is not the most important part.
-The most important part is concerned with reasoning in an environment where one doesn't know, or can't know, all of the facts needed to reach conclusions with complete certainty.
+The most important part is concerned with reasoning in an environment where one does not know, or cannot know, all of the facts needed to reach conclusions with complete certainty.
 One deals with judgments and decisions in situations of incomplete information.
-In this introduction we will give an overview of statistics along with an outline of the various topics in this course.
+In this chapter, we will give an overview of statistics along with an outline of the various topics in this book.

-2 SAMPLING AND ESTIMATION
+1.1 SAMPLING AND ESTIMATION